yesmar/rm/README.markdown

 Copyright © 2018, Ramsey Dow.
 All rights reserved.

 Inspired by Alexey Kutepov's talk, [How I Manage Resources in Pure C -- Life Time](https://www.youtube.com/watch?v=ncRv9fCxt_w), I set out to build a C resource manager of my own.
-Unlike Alexey's implementation, which makes liberal use of the heap, my implementation is purely stack based.
+Unlike Alexey's implementation, which makes use of the heap, my implementation is purely stack based.
 There will always be user-specified allocations and deallocations.
 That is, after all, what the resource manager is managing.
 However, from a framework perspective, there are no allocations or deallocations.
 Everything is managed on the call stack.

 To build: